rolldown/rolldown/web/docs/contrib-guide/test.md

 ### Rollup behavior alignment tests

 We also aim for behavior alignment with Rollup by running Rollup's own tests against Rolldown.

-The tests are located in `packages/rollup-tests`.
+To achieve this, each test case in `packages/rollup-tests/test` proxies to the corresponding test in the `rollup` git submodule in project root.

-Tests cases are stored in `/rollup`, which is a git submodule of `rolldown`.
-It should have been set up properly after running `just init` when setting up the project, but you should also run `just update` to update the submodule before running the Rollup tests.
+The git submodule should have been initialized after running `just init` when setting up the project, but you should also run `just update` to update the submodule before running the Rollup tests.

 In `/packages/rollup-tests`: